 Working through this book required several software products (listed in the introductory chapter and above).
 To understand the need for installing and loading multiple components, the following distinctions are important:

-R core vs. contributed packages: A working installation of R consists of several modules of code, typically called packages.
+R core vs. contributed packages: A working installation of R can be thought of your R engine and consists of several modules of code, typically called packages.
 About 30 of them belong to a set of core packages that provide essential R functionality and thus come with every R installation.
-We will sometimes refer to these packages as base R, even though the package base is only 1 of these core packages.
+We will sometimes refer to these packages as base R, even though the package base is only one of these core packages.
 By contrast, the Comprehensive R Archive Network (aka.
-CRAN) is an online catalogue and global distribution platform for over 15.000 packages.
-And as the official guidelines for writing R extensions can be scary and intimidating, many R authors choose not to submit their packages to CRAN and instead provide their packages as archives on their own websites.
-This hierarchy of packages implies different levels of generality and quality: Whereas the set of core packages are written and checked by experts on the R development core team, the vast majority of existing packages have been contributed by committed R users.
-Consequently, R is like a Swiss knife that consists of a set of basic tools, but thousands of more specialized tools that can be downloaded and tried out, if you happen to work on a corresponding task.
+CRAN) is an online catalogue and global distribution platform for over 15.000 additional packages, which can be thought of as providing more specialized tools that are collected in a distributed archive.
+And as the official guidelines for writing R extensions can be scary and intimidating, many R authors choose not to submit their packages to CRAN and instead provide their packages as archives in other places.
+The hierarchy of R packages implies different levels of generality and quality: Whereas the set of core packages are written and checked by experts on the R development core team, the vast majority of existing packages have been contributed by committed R developers and users.
+Consequently, R is like a Swiss knife insofar as it consists of a set of basic tools, plus thousands of more specialized tools that can be added when you happen to work on a corresponding task.
 But beware: Just as you do not trust every article on someone’s website, you should not blindly trust any R package.
-In this respect, R is similar to Wikipedia in that both are the result of a collaborative effort of many volunteers that is administered by a team of highly dedicated individuals.
+In this respect, R is more similar to Wikipedia — both are the result of a collaborative effort of many volunteers that is administered by a team of highly dedicated experts.
 And although both products come for free, without any a priori guarantees and could potentially be abused and undermined by evil interests, there are mechanisms to recognize and reward quality over time.

 install.packages()command) and loaded (every time) before they can be used.
 The need to load packages before using them is the reason why many R programs begin with a

-library(pkg)command to load a package named pkg.8 More specifically, when some package named pkg defines a command
+library(pkg)command to load a package named pkg.9 More specifically, when some package named pkg defines a command

 fancy_fun(), we can only use